ChayScripts/Citrix-Scripts/README.md

-Scripts I wrote on day to day tasks.
+### Collection of Citrix Scripts I wrote on day to day tasks.